+- if the active BWP of the serving cell for receiving the aperiodic CSI-RS has configured ControlResourceSet containing two different values of CORESETPoolIndex, and if there are two other DL signals with different CORESETPoolIndex in the same symbols as the CSI-RS, when receiving the aperiodic CSI-RS associated with a value of CORESETPoolIndex, the UE applies the QCL assumption of the DL signal associated with the same value of CORESETPoolIndex as the aperiodic CSI-RS.
+The two other DL signals refer to PDSCH scheduled with offset larger than or equal to the threshold timeDurationForQCL, as defined in [13, TS 38.306];

 - else, when receiving the aperiodic CSI-RS, the UE applies the QCL assumption used for the CORESET associated with a monitored search space with the lowest controlResourceSetId in the latest slot in which one or more CORESETs within the active BWP of the serving cell are monitored.

+- if the active BWP of the serving cell for receiving the aperiodic CSI-RS has configured ControlResourceSet containing two different values of CORESETPoolIndex, when receiving the aperiodic CSI-RS associated with a value of CORESETPoolIndex of the serving cell, the UE applies the QCL assumption used for the CORESET with the lowest CORESET-ID among CORESETs with the same value of CORESETPoolIndex as the PDCCH scheduling that aperiodic CSI-RS, in the latest slot with a monitored search space where one or more CORESETs associated with the same value of CORESETPoolIndex as the PDCCH scheduling that aperiodic CSI-RS within the active BWP of the serving cell are monitored;

-- If the scheduling offset between the last symbol of the PDCCH carrying the triggering DCI and the first symbol of the aperiodic CSI-RS resources is equal to or greater than the UE reported threshold beamSwitchTiming when the reported value is one of the values of {14,28,48}, or is equal to or greater than 48 when the reported value of beamSwitchTiming is one of the values of {224, 336}, the UE is expected to apply the QCL assumptions in the indicated TCI states for the aperiodic CSI-RS resources in the CSI triggering state indicated by the CSI trigger field in DCI.
+- if the active BWP of the serving cell for receiving the aperiodic CSI-RS has at least one PDSCH TCI codepoint indicating two TCI states, when receiving the aperiodic CSI-RS, the UE applies the QCL parameters(s) of one selected TCI state of the two TCI states corresponding to the lowest codepoint among the TCI codepoints containing two different TCI states, and the one selected TCI state is identical to the indicated TCI state of the aperiodic CSI-RS;- If the scheduling offset between the last symbol of the PDCCH carrying the triggering DCI and the first symbol of the aperiodic CSI-RS resources is equal to or greater than the UE reported threshold beamSwitchTiming when the reported value is one of the values of {14,28,48}, or is equal to or greater than 48 when the reported value of beamSwitchTiming is one of the values of {224, 336}, the UE is expected to apply the QCL assumptions in the indicated TCI states for the aperiodic CSI-RS resources in the CSI triggering state indicated by the CSI trigger field in DCI.

 --Unchanged part omitted------------------------